sketch-hq/svgo-compressor/README.md

 ]
 ```

-TODO: send SVGO a pull request to do this on their side, using something like an `autoprefix` param.

-TODO: we should do a better job with this in Sketch, since we're basically using `path-X` ourselves, where `X` is a number that starts from 1 for *each* exported asset.
-We should probably use the path name, or something derived from it.

 #### cleanupListOfValues

 Rounds list of values to the fixed precision (defaults to 3 decimals) in the following attributes: